kyma-project/website/src/blog-posts/11-release-notes-06.md

 We split the Kyma Service Catalog module into `service-catalog` and `service-catalog-addons`.
 The `service-catalog` module contains the core functionality and can be excluded from the Kyma installation if the Service Catalog is already installed on the cluster.
 The `service-catalog-addons` module contains all features build around the core, such as automatic bindings and the UI.

-Follow [these](/docs/master/0.6/kyma#installation-installation-with-custom-service-catalog-deployment) steps to install Kyma with the custom Service Catalog deployment.
+Follow [these](/docs/master/0.6/kyma#installation-installation-with-custom-service-catalog-deployment) steps to install Kyma with a custom Service Catalog deployment.

 ### New tooling for the Service Catalog UI tests